carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 The AMDGPU backend code object uses the following ELF note records in the ``.note`` section.
-The *Description* column specifies the layout of the note record’s ``desc`` field.
+The *Description* column specifies the layout of the note record's ``desc`` field.
 All fields are consecutive bytes.
 Note records with variable size strings have a corresponding ``*_size`` field that specifies the number of bytes, including the terminating null character, in the string.
 The string(s) come immediately after the preceding fields.